 The On-site Wastewater program develops policy and regulations and provides technical assistance to county/district environmentalists in designing and inspecting Individual On-site Wastewater Disposal Systems (IOWDS), recreational vehicle campgrounds/lodging parks, septage pumpers/haulers and individual water supplies.

-From the County office, Environmentalists offer Soil and Site Evaluations that provide property owners with a Permit/Recommendation suitable for installation, collect water samples from private water wells and investigates environmental (wastewater) complaints.
+From the County office, Environmentalists offer Soil and Site Evaluations that provide property owners with a Permit/Recommendation (required to obtain a water meter) and suitable for installation.
+Also, collect water samples from private water wells and investigates environmental (wastewater) complaints.

 From the Central office, Engineers and Program Specialists offer technical assistance and training.
-Staff engineers review and approve Certified Professional Evaluator's designed On-site Wastewater Disposal Systems, Commercial Developments (Subdivisions, Manufactured, Multi-family, RV Campgrounds/Lodging Parks), Commercial Establishments (Restaurant, Child care Facility/School.
-Church, Shopping Center, Office, etc.), review manufactured designs of wastewater components, etc. Program specialists conduct quarterly courses for those interested in becoming a Certified Installer, Certified Pumper, or Certified Professional Evaluator, inspect manufacturer's products, certify Environmentalists, perform Quality Assurance, etc.
+Staff engineers review and authorize Certified Professional Evaluator's designed On-site Wastewater Disposal Systems, Commercial Developments (Subdivisions, Manufactured, Multi-family, RV Campgrounds/Lodging Parks), Commercial Establishments (Restaurant, Child care Facility/School.
+Church, Shopping Center, Office, etc.), review and approve manufactured designs of wastewater components, etc. Program specialists conduct certification courses for those interested in becoming a Certified Installer, Certified Pumper, or Certified Professional Evaluator, inspect manufacturer's products, certify Environmentalists, perform Quality Assurance, teach CEU courses, etc.

 Consumer Information and Notices